-They lay well for the first couple of years but around year 3 a slow decline in productivity starts.
+They lay well for the first couple of years but around year 3, a slow decline in productivity starts.
 However, hens have been known to lay into their 10th year!

 In terms of their temperament, Barred Rocks are mellow birds.
-They are not known for bad attitudes or picking at flock mates, they seem to get along with everyone.
+They are not known for bad attitudes or picking at flock mates, and they seem to get along with everyone.

 Once you have established your relationship, this is a very trusting hen and is great with the family and children.

 Plymouth Rocks are a healthy, sturdy breed.
 They aren’t bothered by any particular ailments except the usual array of parasites.